Is your ANGER IMPULSE steering you or someone you care about off course? Maybe the ANGER is set on Autopilot!

 Have you ever noticed there is really little one can control except how we choose to react?

-Sharon Sayler shares great information for dealing with your anger.
+Sharon Sayler shares great information for dealing with anger and impulsivity.

 While winging my way back from LA the other day I noticed mass anger impulse, upset and frustration.
 There had been weather delays, crowds and a bit of chaos, none of which I have yet learned to control.
 After years of hard lessons in trying to control things out of my control, I’ve worked to train myself to “go with the flow” as they say, yet, after watching 100+ people board the plane; I can only assume that “control / no control” is not something everybody understands, yet…